June 3, 2023

 In the RPC3 Shootout, the boat type doesn’t determine your class…the paddle does!
 Are you paddling with a single blade (canoe style)?
 Or a double blade (kayak style)?

 There are 4 official divisions in the Shootout: Single Blade Solo Double Blade Solo Single Blade Tandem Double Blade Tandem There is a fifth division called Exhibition.
 This division is for folks who for whatever reason just can’t find a way to fit into the regular divisions.
 It might be because they want to have 3 people in the boat… or it might be because they want to switch paddle types during the race, or because they power their boat with bicycle pedals!

-All racers will receive a clothing article of some type, (Hat, shirt, buff, etc.) and swag bag.
+All racers will receive a premium dry bag.
 Trophies for the top 3 in each class, and medals for all racers.

 Free for all racers, crew, and families: Grilled hot dog buffet with water, pop, fruit, and snacks.
 Raffle prizes based on current sponsorships.

 Finish: Lexington Riverfront Park 51

 Overall Course Record: Brad Daniels, Dylan McHardy, Ryan Slebos, 4:40:41 (2021)